cldougherty/SubstanceTween/README.md

 Instructions to use tool:
 * Open Project
 * Select object with a ProceduralMaterial component attached in the Hierarchy
+* Add ‘SubstanceTool’ component from inspector
 * Press play
-* Open tool (Window>SubstanceTween)
-* Change sliders, create keyframes, save prefab when done.
+* Change sliders, create keyframes
+* When you are ready to save your animated object choose ‘Save-Load’ from the toolbar and select ‘Save Prefab’.
+It might be a good idea to backup keyframes as XML/JSON files before or after you save a prefab.

 Possible future features:
 * Lerp between Position/Rotation/Scale